uhub/awesome-css/README.md

 * [twbs/bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.
 * [FortAwesome/Font-Awesome](https://github.com/FortAwesome/Font-Awesome) - The iconic SVG, font, and CSS toolkit
 * [daneden/animate.css](https://github.com/daneden/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.
-* [necolas/normalize.css](https://github.com/necolas/normalize.css) - A collection of HTML element and attribute style-normalizations
+* [necolas/normalize.css](https://github.com/necolas/normalize.css) - A modern alternative to CSS resets
 * [jgthms/bulma](https://github.com/jgthms/bulma) - Modern CSS framework based on Flexbox
 * [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Easily apply to your own elements, modify or just use for inspiration.
 Available in CSS, Sass, and LESS.
 * [tobiasahlin/SpinKit](https://github.com/tobiasahlin/SpinKit) - A collection of loading indicators animated with CSS